 Chemical sunscreens: Some chemical sunscreens contain ingredients like oxybenzone and octinoxate that can be harmful to coral reefs and marine life.
 Look for sunscreens that use physical blockers like zinc oxide instead.

-Zinc oxide: This ingredient is often used in natural sunscreens and other beauty products, as it provides protection against UV rays.
+Zinc oxide: This ingredient is often used in natural sunscreens and other beauty products, as it provides broad-spectrum protection against UV rays.
 Look for products that contain zinc oxide to protect your skin from sun damage.

 Learn how to make just about any DIY personal care product on our DIY Bath + Body and Skincare + Makeup pages.
 You might even become a total DIY beauty routine convert.
 (I know I couldn’t live without these homemade turmeric masks!)